DENSO in Italy

 Continuous expansion throughout Europe

-Since the Dutch already introduced the Japanese society to European culture in the 17th century, the first representative office was established in Amsterdam, The Netherlands In 1972.
-One year later the regional headquarters Nippondenso Europe (now DENSO International Europe) was established in Weesp, The Netherlands.
-Since then DENSO Europe grew and has sales companies and manufacturing plants all over Europe.
+Since the Dutch had already introduced Japanese culture into European society in the 17th century, DENSO’s first representative office was established in Amsterdam, The Netherlands, in 1972.
+One year later its regional headquarters, Nippondenso Europe (now DENSO International Europe), was established in Weesp.
+Since then DENSO Europe has expanded to include sales and manufacturing companies across the region.

 Powered by Diversity